Aangan (2017 TV series): Plot

-In the last episode Safeer says he does not want his share and leaves for Germany.
-A few months later, with everything back to normal, Zahid and Saadan now run the factory and Haseena is now treated equally as Laila.
-The story ends with a good news that Afra, Saadan's wife is pregnant with a baby girl.
+This shocks the whole family, while leaving Anila and Shafiq in guilt of being the cause of their brother's death.
+They decide to give up their shares in the assets.
+At last, Shafiq announces to everyone that he is giving up his property at his own will and leaves for Germany.
+A few months later, with everything back to normal, Zahid and Sadaan now run the factory and Haseena is now treated equally as Laila.
+The story ends with a good news that Afra, Sadaan's wife is pregnant with a baby girl.